 Tips For Trainers, By Trainers: Working With Clients Who Have Suffered PTSD

-One of the values that we can contribute is in encouraging our clients to discover an embodied life, rich with movement, awareness, and presence.
-With the Gyrotonic Method and the Gyrokinesis Method, we have the delight of having experienced a methodology that holds the possibilities of freedom of motion, increased strength, and renewed energy.
+One of the values that we can contribute is encouraging our clients to discover an embodied life, rich with movement, awareness, and presence.
+The Gyrotonic Method and the Gyrokinesis Method hold the possibilities of freedom of motion, increased strength, and renewed energy.
+And when a client has experienced trauma, using movement can help establish life-giving well being.
 Additionally, it can regulate the autonomic nervous system (ANS), resulting in pain relief and healing.
-When a client has experienced trauma, using movement can help establish life-giving wellbeing.

 Clients that come to us with issues of chronic pain can be carrying physical effects from Post-Traumatic Stress Disorder (PTSD).
 In PTSD, the sympathetic nervous system (SNS) is charged, hypersensitive to feelings of threat that engage the body’s fight, flight or freeze response.
-The lack of feelings of safety after trauma—events characterized by an inability to protect oneself, or escape when trapped in a harmful situation—continue to trigger the SNS to pump cortisol and adrenaline into the system, which, in prolonged situations, can cause muscular tension, and cardiovascular distress.
+The lack of feelings of safety after trauma—events characterized by an inability to protect oneself, or escape when trapped in a harmful situation—continue to trigger the SNS to pump cortisol and adrenaline into the system.
+In prolonged situations, this can cause muscular tension and cardiovascular distress.

 The component of the ANS designed to govern our resting, restorative state is the parasympathetic nervous system (PNS).
 Ideally, we are to live most of our daily lives under the regulation of the PNS, drawing on the SNS only in moments needing heightened alert.
 In PTSD, one is primarily stuck in the activation of the SNS through feelings of fear.
 In helping our clients to re-engage the PNS, we help them return to a place where healing and regeneration are possible.

-As an instructor, we can help bridge the distance between the realities of the past, and the possibilities of the present for clients encountering PTSD.
-Bessel van der Kolk, M.D., the founder and medical director of the Trauma Center in Brookline, Massachusetts, writes in his book, The Body Keeps the Score, “Being traumatized is not just an issue of being stuck in the past, it is just as much a problem of not being fully alive in the present.”
+As an instructor, we can help clients encountering PTSD bridge the distance between the realities of the past and the possibilities of the present.
+Bessel van der Kolk, M.D., the founder and medical director of the Trauma Center in Brookline, Massachusetts, writes in his book The Body Keeps Score, “Being traumatized is not just an issue of being stuck in the past, it is just as much a problem of not being fully alive in the present.”